marcinwiacek/pl1/project9_gen1/readme2.md

 the same issues we have on the Arm side and that x86 had before them").

 This project contains 1st working generation of the PL SoC (System On Chip).
-It was initially created to proove, that some hardware based solutions than be better than software based one.
+It was initially created to check, how to create some hardware solutions (+ to proove, that some hardware based solutions can be better than software based one).

 PL1 allows for creating and running OS and apps: